tomdu3/django-blog-api/README.md

 Now that you have your project, follow the setup instructions below:

+0. Python version
+   - In order to be able to run the application, you should have Python 3.9 installed.
+There are some dependencies that wouldn't work on later Python versions.
 1. Create a virtual environment:
    ```
    python -m venv venv